TroemelLabUCSD/Mitochondria-and-PathogenLoad-Analysis/Mitochondrial_Morphology_Analysis/ReadMeStep1.txt

 To ensure you have installed the correct mitochondria analyzer plugins, please review the mitochondria analyzer manual.

 These confocal images MUST be TWO channel only, bight field "T PMT" and a single fluorecent channel, in this case green was used so it is listed as "Ch2 (G)"
+NOTE:- This is true for ".lsm" file images.
+Newer confocal scopes from Zeiss have ".czi" files and thus it changes the channel output.
+In order to process these different files a new .ijm macro has been added and labeled accordingly.
+Please use that fiji macro instead if you are using .czi files instead of .lsm files

 Next, you will create a new folder.
 You can title this "Analysis_folder_1_experimentINformation" where you can replace experiment information with any other relevent information for your own experiment.